Yesterday I really tried to rush this post and it didn’t work – SLOW fashion is what it’s all about. Scroll down for all the eco-fashion goodies.

 I believe all fashion should be made unequivocally in eco-friendly and fully traceable conditions, with no underpaid labour and with materials that don’t harm the planet.
-There are so many hidden injustices concealed within the beauty and fashion industries purely because the companies can get away with it – their products are tantalising enough to the materialistic eye that consumers either don’t bother to ask any questions about how it got them or would prefer not to know – it’s all just ‘gimmegimmegimme’.
+There are so many hidden injustices concealed within the beauty and fashion industries purely because the companies can get away with it – their products are tantalising enough to the materialistic eye that consumers either don’t bother to ask any questions about how it got them or would prefer not to know – just ‘gimmegimmegimme’.

 I’m proud of the questioning trait in me now, no matter how difficult it was at first to forgo the cheaper fashions that I could actually afford, and wait instead until months had gone by just to buy one top I had been admiring for ages from an ethical clothing line.
 But now, after A LOT of research, I have found some amazing fashion brands that are 100% affordable, ethical, fun, beautiful, sexy and successful.
 They really do exist – fashion and a conscience can go hand in hand, and one definitely doesn’t have to substitute the other.